Amar Noorie

-Amar Noorie (also spelled as Amar Noori) is an Indian singer and actress who works in Punjabi-language films.
-She was married to Sardool Sikander, a noted Punjabi singer.
+Amar Noorie (also spelled as Amar Noori) is an Indian singer and actress, who works in Punjabi-language films.

 Early life and career

 Amar Noorie was born on 23 May 1967 in village Rangeelpur, Ropar District in Punjab.
 She was married to Sardool Sikander on 30 January 1993.

 Noorie started professional singing at an early age when she was only 9 years old.
 She started singing with Punjabi singer Didar Sandhu in 1981, and made her first recording when she was only 13.
 In 1986, she met Sardool Sikander and they started singing together and later married.

 Noories' first acting break came in 1988 in a landmark TV series "Eho Hamara Jeevna", directed by Gurbir Singh Grewal (based on a novel of Dalip Kaur Tiwana).
 She also acted in famous telefilms Dukh Nivaran and Murkia.